Kagi: Business model

+Additionally, users may instead make a yearly subscription to the service at a 10% discount.

-Kagi had around 50,000 subscribed members as of June 9, 2025 and 845,200 searches were made that day.
+As of June 9, 2025, Kagi reportedly had roughly 50,000 subscribed members which made 845,200 searches on that day.

 Privacy

 The site claims not to collect user actions such as searches.

 In 2025, the company implemented the privacy pass protocol in their search product, allowing users to authenticate as a paying user while not being identifiable.
 The same day, the company also announced the availability of their services on Tor.

 API

 The Kagi API is currently in a 'v0' beta status, with ongoing changes and feature additions.

-Kagi has the following APIs (Paid):
+Kagi has the following APIs (paid):